 Following up on my last post discussing best practices for using events as a form of technology transfer marketing, today I’d like to discuss the specifics of hosting your own event.
 Putting on a tech transfer–focused event can be challenging.
 Even relatively small events require significant planning, not only from a content perspective but also all the logistics.
 Here’s what we have learned in helping a range of technology transfer offices (TTOs) put on a variety of events.

-Many university technology transfer offices (TTOs) use events as a key tool for marketing their innovations to potential licensees.
-They attend industry conferences, they host technology showcases, and they even go to the tech-specific level with web-based briefings.
-Events such as these can provide a valuable opportunity to engage with potential licensees and sponsored-research partners.
-For offices that are also charged with assisting their startups, this is a chance to engage with potential investors as well.
-And when done effectively, events can help you take a major step forward in securing a deal.
+Many university technology transfer offices (TTOs) use events as a key tool for marketing their innovations to potential licensees, attending industry conferences, hosting technology showcases, and presenting web-based technology briefings.
+Events such as these can provide a valuable opportunity to engage with potential licensees, sponsored-research partners, and startup investors.

 Technology briefings can be a cost-effective way for a technology transfer office (TTO) to reach potential licensees and partners.
 These briefings typically include a technical presentation from the inventor as well as details on the licensing/partnering process from a TTO representative.
 Experience has shown that an online/webinar technology briefing: (1) can dramatically increase the efficiency of the marketing effort since it eliminates the need to convey the same information multiple times in individual discussions, (2) allows you to set a specific timeline for receiving and selecting licensing/partnering applications, and (3) eliminates travel costs and provides a recording to post for interested parties who missed the live event.
 Of course, technology briefings require extensive planning and preparation.
 And not every innovation is suited to a technology briefing.
 For the greatest success, Fuentek offers the following advice.